"Crested Gecko, Foundation Genetics"... a living entity, in pursuit of knowledge

 How do geckos get their color?

 Now that we know a bit more about what contributes to genetic inheritance and how things pass from parent to offspring.
 Let us look at what these genetic traits are physically doing that contribute to your animal's color, and how Chromatophore cells are affected by them.
 We will start with the individual colors produced by these cells.
 The bottom-most layer are melanophores which are responsible for dark pigment from browns to black hues and can travel between and into the other pigment cells.
-Xanthophores are the next layer up and responsible for yellow pigment, while erythrophores are what produce red pigment.
-In the third layer, we have iridophores which create dark iridescent color, and leucophores which make a white pearl-like color.
+Iridophores are the next layer up and are responsible for dark iridescent color, and leucophores make a white pearl-like color in fish but not reptiles.
+In the third layer, we have Xanthophores for yellow pigment, while erythrophores are what produce red pigment.
 These are the 3 layers responsible for color that make up the chromatophore in reptiles and fish.
 While two of these pigment-producing layers produce particular colors, the iridophores can modify how light is filtered, which is what can create interesting interactions by filtering light, like blue hues.
 Here is a great YouTube video that illustrates how scales can modify color using microscopic structures VIDEO.
 The way Iridophores function is different but this illustrates how structural morphs can take advantage of and manipulate light refraction in the chromatophore, some examples of this are Cold Fusion, Soft Scale, and Super Soft Scale.

 Have you ever wondered what is happening when your gecko fires up and fires down on the molecular level?
 It is the migration of melanin!
 Below you will see the 3 layers that constitute the chromatophore or the pigment inside your reptiles.
 This amazing mechanism is comprised of only 3 sections.
-From the bottom up we have Melanin, Xanthophores, and Leucophores.
+From the bottom up we have Melanin, Iridiphores, and Xanthophores.
 Combined these three cells make all the range of colors we see.
 Depending on the color that the layer is making we use different names to describe them.
 The Melanophore layer makes black to brown pigment and several hues in between all are referred to as melanin.
-The Xanthophore layer makes yellow and red pigment and many hues in between like orange.
+The middle layer are Iridophores which make rainbow blueish and greenish hues when refracting light.
+Although, reptiles do not have Leucophores pearl-colored granules found in fish are Leucophores.
+The top layer, Xanthophores makes yellow, and red pigment and many hues in between like orange.
 When the color granules made are orange or red, they are referred to as Erythrophores, it is all made in the same layer though.
-The highest layer are Iridophores which make rainbow blueish and greenish hues when refracting light.
-On occasion, the granules are pearl-colored instead of dark when they reflect light, so they are labeled Leucophores.
-This is what creates the bright paper white color.
 So, we have 3 layers, and six names, each name or type of color granule will reside in one of these three layers.
 In the definitions below we have grouped them for you to better find what layer a color resides in when referencing back to this guide.

 In between all these cell layers are tubes that allow melanin to travel between and inside these layers.
 The melanin migrating between layers from the bottom to the top is what is happening when your animals fire up or down.
 In some reptiles this is autonomic meaning they do not directly control it and is a result of hormones.
 This happens as a response to stress, good or bad.
 Most geckos fire up when eating, mating, fighting, or as a response to light.
 These are all stress responses.
 One analogy I like to use is it is like when you get goosebumps, it can be to excitement or fear, but it is all a stress response.